ViswasS/GDP_Group_02/README.md

 **Appointment Scheduling**:
 Patients will be able to directly connect with doctors when serious skin issues are detected, ensuring timely care.

+**Challenges & Risk Management**

+Data availability and quality.

+Model interpretability in medical context.

+Ethical and privacy concerns.

+Limitations of AI recommendations.